 Chart run: 7-14-24-35-43-55-65-75

-Boys was one of the least-surprising singles from Britney’s self-titled third album.
+Boys was one of the least-surprising singles from Britney Spears‘ self-titled third album.
 If nothing else because following a successful venture with The Neptunes on I’m A Slave 4 U, this was the only other collaboration they had left to release.

-Although its commercial performance may have been lacklustre compared to Britney’s earlier lead singles, I’m A Slave 4 U had been a watershed moment that made pop spectators look at her a little differently.
-Having kickstarted the adolescent phase of Britney’s career – a fact she’d only recently addressed quite directly – it was inevitable that The Neptunes’ services would be called on again to consolidate that transition.
+Although its commercial performance may have been lacklustre compared to Britney Spears’ earlier lead singles, I’m A Slave 4 U had been a watershed moment that made critics look at her a little differently.
+Having kickstarted the adolescent phase of Britney Spears’ career – a fact she’d only recently addressed quite directly – it was inevitable that The Neptunes’ services would be called on again to consolidate that transition.
 Boys wasn’t a straightforward move though, and The Co-Ed Remix released as a single is markedly different from the original version that appears on the Britney album.
-There were two main reasons that it was important for Boys to undergo such a drastic revamp before release: the album version has similar production to I’m A Slave 4 U and could easily be written off as its lesser counterpart.
-Moreover, Britney was still a significant pop player and releasing such a gender-specific song was potentially limiting its appeal to her male fanbase (even if the co-ed references were little more than a convenient beard for most).
+There were two main reasons it was important for Boys to undergo such a drastic revamp before release: the album version has similar production to I’m A Slave 4 U and could easily be written off as its lesser counterpart.
+Moreover, Britney Spears was still a significant pop player and releasing such a gender-specific song was potentially limiting its appeal.

-By the time you factor in Pharrell’s new verse – a gender-flipped version of the one Britney sings on the album version – it’s entirely possible that she spends more time grunting, groaning and purring a string of utterances than she does singing.
-You have to admire the determination with which the song desperately tries to make: “Get nasty” a thing.
-We can see what they were going for and why they pushed it so hard; the Britney campaign could well have done with a catchphrase that permeated popular culture.
+By the time Pharrell Williams’ new verse – a gender-flipped version of the one Britney sings on the album version – is factored in, it’s entirely possible that she spends more time grunting, groaning and purring a string of utterances than she does singing.
+There’s an admirable determination with which the song desperately tries to make: “Get nasty” a thing.
+It’s clear what they were going for and why they pushed it so hard; the Britney campaign could well have done with a catchphrase that permeated popular culture.
 But as an homage to Janet Jackson’s 1986 hit Nasty and with dimming commercial prowess in America, this one was never quite in a position to be uniquely attributable to Britney Spears.
-We prefer the closing: “Can’t live with them…can’t live without ‘em”, in a song whose delivery is for the most part, fairly aloof, it’s a moment that shows a bit of human cheekiness.
+By contrast, the closing: “Can’t live with them…can’t live without ‘em”, in a song whose delivery is for the most part, fairly aloof, is a moment that stands out more in showing a bit of human cheekiness.

-Pharrell’s addition to the song introduces the co-ed aspect of the remix.
-If we’re honest, his inclusion feels like more of a contractual necessity.
-Considering Boys was written for a female pop act – and one with a unique performance style at that – perhaps trying to shoehorn a male R&B star (particularly one not widely known to the mainstream as a singer) into the song was always going to be jarring.
-Pharrell and Britney aren’t two artists you’d necessarily put together, and if The Co-Ed Remix had been planned for Boys from the time of its inception, those rough edges might have been smoothed out a little.
+Pharrell Williams’ addition to the song introduces the co-ed aspect of the remix, although his inclusion feels more of a contractual necessity at times.
+Considering Boys was written for a female pop act – and one with a unique performance style, at that – trying to shoehorn a male R&B star (particularly one not widely known to the mainstream as a singer at that point) into the song was always going to be jarring.
+Pharrell Williams and Britney Spears aren’t two artists you’d necessarily put together, and if The Co-Ed Remix had been planned for Boys from the time of its inception, those rough edges might have been smoothed out a little.

 There’s no escaping the fact that The Co-Ed Remix is something of a double-edged sword and any discussion of Boys cannot ignore the album version.
-Generally speaking, you would expect a radio edit to keep the best bits of the original while polishing up the rest of the song.
+Generally speaking, a radio edit would usually keep the best bits of the original while polishing up the rest of the song.
 And although The Co-Ed Remix undoubtedly has a more distinctive sound, it comes at the expense of a brilliant moment from the album version: “Tonight, let’s fly, boy have no fear, there’s no time to lose.
 And next week, you may not see me here, so boy just make your move…”.
-It’s a great hook – but perhaps more importantly in respect of Boys marking Britney’s musical transition to adulthood, it neatly blends a Max Martin-esque melody with The Neptunes’ cooler R&B production.
+It’s a great hook; but perhaps more importantly in respect of Boys marking Britney Spears‘ musical transition to adulthood, also neatly blends a Max Martin-esque melody with The Neptunes’ cooler R&B production.
 Keeping it would’ve nicely tracked the evolution in sound occurring during the Britney campaign.
-But we’ve grown to accept that it doesn’t tie in with what The Co-Ed Remix is trying to achieve and thus was probably a necessary casualty.
-If nothing else, it does mean that the album version of Boys wasn’t immediately rendered redundant (one of the annoying by-products of many radio edits) and that both mixes of the song retained quite distinctly different identities, despite their core similarities.
+But it doesn’t necessarily tie in with what The Co-Ed Remix is trying to achieve and thus was probably a necessary casualty.
+If nothing else, it does mean that the album version of Boys wasn’t immediately rendered redundant (one of the annoying by-products of many radio edits) and that both mixes of the song retained quite distinct identities, despite their core similarities.